alexfernandez/alexfernandez.github.io/2026/avis-lxxx.md

 # 🤔 Conclusion

+Yes, it should be possible to fly an airship drone around the world in less than 80 days.
+There are many challenges that may require time and money to solve, but no fundamental issue that prevents a successful circumnavigation in principle.
 Personally it has been fun to study the feasibility of the Avis Lxxx project.
 I hope it was also entertaining to read about it.